Samreay/Samreay/_posts/tutorials/2021-03-20-Genetic_Part_Two.md

 ---
 layout: post
-title:  "Painting the Girl with a Pearl Earring with Genetic Algorithms: Part Two"
+title:  "Genetic Algorithms 2: Girl with a Pearl Earring"
 short_title: "Genetic Algorithms 2: Painting Vermeer"
 desc: "A gentle introduction to genetic algorithms by recreating painting classics"
 long_desc: "In this tutorial, we'll introduce a population based genetic algorithm to recreate classic art using simply geometry"